 You can schedule an initial consultation with a member of our Wealth Management group at no cost and no obligation to you.

 In the future, management costs may apply depending on the Wealth Management services you choose.

-Each RBFCU Wealth Management Advisor serves a specific area and these advisors are available to meet with you and assist with your financial needs and planning.
+Each RBFCU Wealth Management Professional serves a specific area and these professionals are available to meet with you and assist with your financial needs and planning.
 If you are ready to meet with an investment professional, schedule an appointment and indicate your area or branch.

 Does your Wealth Management group offer legal services?

 Trust services are available through an affiliate program.
-If you are interested in establishing a trust, please indicate in the comments when scheduling your appointment with your RBFCU Investments Group financial advisor.
+If you are interested in establishing a trust, please indicate in the comments when scheduling your appointment with your RBFCU Investments Group financial professional.

 What are the duties of the trustee?